Who Are We?

 Today, HAL5 have started a new life saving project, the Alabama Power Grid Defense Committee, to safe guard our critical infrastructure and to ensure a spacefaring future.
 We are also continue to dabble in amateur rocketry and testing other hybrid propulsion concepts.
 Today these technologies are poised to find expression in air launched nitrous-oxide hybrid rocket powered spaceship.
 This is proof positive that great things can start in small organizations.

-- President: Greg Allison
+- President: David Newsome

 - Vice President: David Hewitt